 It means creating common services across government, services like:

 - The Digital Marketplace, which improves procurement by opening up the public sector to Small and Medium Enterprises.
-In the last few months, the total spend through Digital Marketplace has exceeded £1.5bn.
+In the last few months, the total spends through Digital Marketplace has exceeded £1.5bn.
 Now, the barriers have been lowered for small businesses and innovative start-ups to sell digital services to government.
 This is a billion pound a year market, 52% of which is with small businesses.
 We are buying from the best, be they big or small.
-The determining factor is now, rightly, the technical excellence of a business, not how skillful they are at filling in a procurement form.
+The determining factor is now, rightly, the technical excellence of a business, not how skilful they are at filling in a procurement form.

 - GOV.UK Verify which allows the citizen to create a single online identity to access a growing number of government services.
 And since going live in May, GOV.UK Verify has verified more than 900,000 users.

-- GOV.UK Notify enables service teams to send text messages, emails or letters to their users, before they get anxious enough to call.
+- GOV.UK Notify enables service teams to send text messages, emails or letters to their users before they get anxious enough to call.
 This saves time and effort by reducing the need for people to sit on hold waiting for an update on their application or to check if their payment has been received.
 GOV.UK Notify has started sending text messages and emails to users of government services.

 - GOV.UK Pay makes it easier for people to pay for government services online.
 It has been industry accredited and is ready for business.